 Journeyman (Kept bees for 2-4yrs)

 This level focuses on training that refines management skills and promotes economic growth for the beekeeper.

-Education Credits: Complete all B, L, & P learning objectives, and at least 3 E and M learning objectives
+Education Credits: Complete all Biology (B), Land Stewardship (L), & Professional Development (P) learning objectives, and at least 3 Business and Economics (E) and Management (M) learning objectives

 Volunteer Hours: 20 hours per year, (60 hours cumulative)